2023 Most Popular Linguistics & Literature Bachelor's Degree Schools

 The average amount in student loans that comparative literature majors at UCR take out while working on their Bachelor's Degree is $17,696.

-With a ranking of #23, New Mexico State University - Main Campus did quite well on this year’s most popular schools for linguistics and comparative literature students working on their bachelor’s degree.
-NMSU Main Campus is a large public school located in the medium-sized suburb of Las Cruces.
+New Mexico State University - Main Campus ranked #23 on this year’s Most Popular Linguistics & Literature Bachelor’s Degree Schools list.
+NMSU Main Campus is a large public school located in the suburb of Las Cruces.

 Women make up 80% of the comparative literature majors at the school.

-Georgia State University came in at #23 in this year’s edition of the Most Popular Linguistics & Literature Bachelor’s Degree Schools ranking.
-Located in the city of Atlanta, Georgia State is a public school with a very large student population.
+Georgia State University ranked #23 on this year’s Most Popular Linguistics & Literature Bachelor’s Degree Schools list.
+Located in the large city of Atlanta, Georgia State is a public school with a very large student population.

 Women make up 77% of the comparative literature majors at the school.